BradleySecOps/AWS_IR_Response/README.md

 6.  **Situational Awareness (Information Gathering):**
     *   **Action:** Checks if the instance belongs to an Auto Scaling Group (`autoscaling:DescribeAutoScalingInstances`) or is registered with Load Balancers (Classic: `elasticloadbalancing:DescribeLoadBalancers`; ALB/NLB: `elasticloadbalancing:DescribeTargetGroups`, `elasticloadbalancing:DescribeTargetHealth`).
     *   **Rationale:** Provides context.
-If part of an ASG or behind an LB, containment actions (like stopping the instance or network isolation) might trigger health check failures, potentially leading the ASG/LB to replace the instance.
+If part of an ASG or behind an LB, containment actions (like stopping the instance or network isolation via SG) might trigger health check failures, potentially leading the ASG/LB to replace the instance.
 This awareness helps anticipate such behavior.

 7.  **IAM Role Assessment:**
     *   **Action:**